greenm01/vb4x/docs/vb4x_specs.md

 Task Forces assume the highest ROE of any fleet in their force.

-Task Forces are composed of individual squadrons led by a single flagship with a valid command rating (CR).
-All ships in a squadron act as a single unit and are crippled or destroyed together.
-Their AS and DS factors are summed together for battle.
-This gives an Empire tactical flexibility regarding which ships are grouped within a squadron, mixed and matched with various capabilities and special modifiers.

-Fighter squadrons protecting their home system join their Empire's respective Task Force as regular squadrons.
+Fighter squadrons patrolling non-hostile systems join their Empire's respective Task Force as regular squadrons.
 Hostile carriers deploy their own fighter squadrons in a similar fashion.

 Fleets that are cloaked, and remain undetected, may continue traveling in hyperspace through a contested star system.
 Otherwise the fleet will join their Empire’s respective Task Force for battle.